Sauerkraut, juniper berries, and pork? Yum, it sounds like great German food. But look closer This is the cuisine of northeastern France!

 Famous Dishes

-Two local dishes are world-renowned.
-The Alsatian culinary claim to fame is Foie Gras, a light, flavorful pate of duck or goose liver.
-Quiche Lorraine, a rich egg pie, hails from the Lorrainers.
-Munster-Gerome cheese hails from both areas of the region, and is best displayed with the simple, yet hearty, presentation of en robe des champs (potatoes boiled with their skins) and cumin seeds on the side.
+• The other famed dish is the Quiche Lorraine, a rich egg and ham open tart which hails from the Lorrainers.
+Munster-Gerome cheese hails from both areas of the region and is best displayed with the simple presentation of en robe des champs (potatoes boiled with their skins) and cumin seeds on the side.